Mantua: Napoleonic Wars

-In 1786, ten years before Napoleon Bonaparte's campaign of Europe, the Austrian Duchy of Mantua briefly united with the Duchy of Milan until 1791.
+In 1786, ten years before Napoleon Bonaparte's campaign in Italy, the Austrian Duchy of Mantua briefly united with the Duchy of Milan until 1791.

-On 4 June 1796 Mantua was besieged by Napoleon's army as a move against Austria, who had joined the First Coalition against France.
-Austrian and Russian attempts to break the siege failed, but they were able to spread the French forces thinly enough that the siege was abandoned on 31 July.
-After diverting the French forces elsewhere, the French resumed the siege on August 24.
-In early February 1797, the city surrendered and the region came under French administration.
-Two years later, in 1799, the city was recaptured by the Austrians after the Siege of Mantua (1799).
+On 4 June 1796 during the War of the First Coalition, Mantua was besieged by Napoleon Bonaparte's French army.
+The first Austrian attempt to break the siege was successful and the siege was abandoned on 1 August.
+The Austrian army was defeated at the Battle of Castiglione on 5 August and left the area.
+The French resumed the siege on August 27 and accepted surrender of the city on 2 February 1797.
+The city was recaptured by the Austrians in the War of the Second Coalition after a siege lasting from 8 April to 28 July 1799.

 Later, the city again passed into Napoleon's control and became a part of Napoleon's Kingdom of Italy.
 In 1810 Andreas Hofer was shot by Porta Giulia, a gate of the town at Borgo di Porto (Cittadella) for leading the insurrection in the County of Tyrol against Napoleon.